saitejesh-cyber/trust-before-intelligence-book/manuscript/chapter_1_why_agents_fail_v3_1.md

 By 10 AM, data was 8 hours stale.
 That morning cancellation at 9:47 AM?
 The agent couldn't see it.
 A double-booked appointment?
 Invisible until tomorrow's ETL run.

 The database was cold—no indexes optimized for agent query patterns, no caching layer.
 Every request hit the warehouse fresh, forcing full table scans.
 Insurance eligibility checks added another 3-4 seconds querying the claims system's batch-refreshed tables.
-(See Appendix A.1 for detailed performance breakdown and infrastructure architecture.)
+(See Appendix A, Section A.1 for detailed performance breakdown and infrastructure architecture.)

 **Failure Impact:**
 - **Adoption:** 8% after 6 months (target was 60%)